ENTRANCE TO THE EXHIBITION WITH THE TICKET OF THE MUSEUM – 10 am : 6pm

 The instruments on display have been chosen according to philological and aesthetic criteria and come from major Italian and international collections.
 Particular priority was given to instruments that have been preserved in their original condition, or restored to it, without the interventions that in subsequent centuries proved necessary to perform 17th and 18th century repertoires.
 Where this has not been possible, a copy in the late-Renaissance configuration will be presented alongside the modernized instrument.

-The exhibition, curated by Fausto Cacciatori, Renato Meucci, Virginia Villa and Clovis Whitfield, will be located within the museum space, to underline the affinities that already linked violinmaking and music between the 16th and 17th centuries.
+The exhibition, curated by Fausto Cacciatori, Virginia Villa, Lorenzo Girodo and Massimiliano Guido will be located within the museum space, to underline the affinities that already linked violinmaking and music between the 16th and 17th centuries.
 It will also be possible to trace the invention of the violin thanks to Cremona’s Amati family and revisit the contribution of the Brescian school, testified to by the work of Gasparo da Salò e Giovanni Paolo Maggini, and the Venetian school.

 During the exhibition period, conferences and meetings on subjects relating to the study of musical instruments and performance practice in Monteverdi’s time will be organized in collaboration with other local institutions.

-Michelangelo Merisi known as Caravaggio, “The lute player”, Oil on canvas – private collection – Europe
+Michelangelo Merisi known as Caravaggio, “Lute player”, Oil on canvas – private collection – Europe

 LIST OF THE EXHIBITED INSTRUMENTS